dpwiese/flying-notes-vitepress/docs/src/cfi/foi/learning-process.md

 ### Learning Plateaus

 ::: warning Learning Plateau
-A temporary decreased or stalled rate of learning.
+A temporarily decreased or stalled rate of learning.
 :::

 * Let learner know it's normal, only temporary, and not to get discouraged